-CAL FIRE burn permits required starting MAY 1
+CAL FIRE burn permits required May 1 in North Bay Area

-ST. HELENA, Calif. - The California Department of Forestry and Fire Protection (CAL FIRE) Sonoma-Lake-Napa Unit (LNU) has announced that effective Wednesday, May 1 all hazard reduction burning will require a permit in the counties of Colusa, Lake, Napa, Solano, Sonoma and Yolo.
+ST. HELENA, Calif. - The California Department of Forestry and Fire Protection (CAL FIRE) Sonoma-Lake-Napa Unit (LNU) has announced that effective Thursday, May 1 all hazard reduction burning will require a permit in the counties of Colusa, Lake, Napa, Solano, Sonoma and Yolo.

-Burn permits for five of the six counties in LNU must now be obtained online at https://burnpermit.fire.ca.gov/.
+Burn permits for residents living within the state responsibility area of all six counties across LNU must now be obtained online at https://burnpermit.fire.ca.gov/.
 Applicants can access the website to obtain a burn permit, which involves watching a short educational video and submitting an application.
 The process provides the necessary information needed to conduct the burn safely, while minimizing the chance for fire escape.
 Permits must be in possession either by printed copy or digitally.
 Permits are valid beginning May 1 of each year and require annual renewal.
 Permits are issued free of charge.